whitneyburton/portfolios/students/1505/samson-brock/20151120-samson-brock-m4.markdown

 more about Elixir than anyone else at Turing."

 ### Being a Community Member

+"Sam always asked me what we were up to in 1510 and always offered to help me work through a problem on a project, despite the fact that he had so much work to do himself.
+His positive attitude is infectious, and I have no doubt he will be a great developer when he graduates." - Beth Secor

 * I participated in Meetups including Code for Denver, Denver.rb, Boulder Ruby, and DenverScript.